OctopusDeploy/Issues/README.md

 If you've encountered a problem and you need some help, please get in touch with [our support team](https://octopus.com/support).
 This helps us to triage issues and make sure we don't miss anything important.

 ## Contributing
-If you are a member of the Octopus team, see the [contribution guide](docs/CONTRIBUTING.md) for information on how we use GitHub issues in this repository.
+If you are a member of the Octopus team, see the [internal contribution guide](docs/CONTRIBUTING.internal.md.md) for information on how we use GitHub issues in this repository.